boaz-jan/gradle-autowrapper-plugin/README.md

 This plugin is the first step of solving such problems - making sure the build is executed with the correct binaries.
 The Autowrapper plugin provides a simple way to ensure that the execution uses a new enough or even exact version of Gradle.
-In the case of a mismatch version - it will generate the correct version of Gradle Wrapper.
+In the case of a mismatch version - it will generate the correct version of the Gradle Wrapper.

 ![Screenshot](/docs/screenshot.jpg?raw=true "Screenshot")
 (In this screenshot you can see the result of a strict, failFast configuration.
 Autowrapper recognizes that the executing